 The Whistler Public Library is a work of art itself, and with an impressive list of architectural awards we’re not the only ones who think so.
 A dramatic mix of hemlock and stone, this building was designed with an active community in mind.

 This contemporary library embraces learning for the 21st century.
-In addition to visitors and locals enjoying an impressive book collection, Whistler’s library offers a host of digital assets and a packed event schedule including a speaker series, film and games nights, book and astronomy clubs, plus a whole schedule of family and children-focused activities.
+In addition to visitors and locals enjoying an impressive book collection, Whistler’s library offers a host of digital assets and a packed event schedule including a speaker series, film and games nights, book clubs, plus a whole schedule of family and children-focused activities.

 Did You Know?